VatsalSy/occusage/docs/guide/index.md

 ### 🚀 Ultra-Small Bundle Size

-Unlike other CLI tools, we pay extreme attention to bundle size. ccusage achieves an incredibly small footprint even without minification, which means you can run it directly without installation using `bunx ccusage` for instant access.
+Unlike other CLI tools, we pay extreme attention to bundle size. occusage achieves an incredibly small footprint even without minification, which means you can run it directly without installation using `bunx occusage` for instant access.

 ### 📊 Multiple Report Types